-- Submission of a signed CSR, Private Key or other challenge response signed by the Private Key and verifiable by the Public Key - Providing references to vulnerability and/or security incident sources from which the Compromise is verifiable - Submission of binaries that contain a Compromised Private Key, including the method to extract the Private Key
+- Submission of a CSR file, created and signed by the private key.
+The CSR file needs to contain one of the following: - \circ A specific string that GlobalSign has provided to the reporter.
+OR - o A string of text that clearly indicates compromise. - Providing references to vulnerability and/or security incident sources from which the Compromise is verifiable

+• Submission of binaries that contain a Compromised Private Key, including the method to extract the Private Key